fmichea/sm64-livesplit-autosplitter/README.md

 - https://github.com/andysandford/sm64-livesplit-autosplitter
 - https://github.com/aglab2/LiveSplitAutoSplitters/blob/master/LiveSplit.SuperMario64.asl

-You are welcome to try this splitter as well, however there might be bugs that slipped in.
+You are welcome to try this splitter as well, it has worked well for me so far, however there might be bugs that slipped in.
 If you report those, I will try to address them.
 I also welcome feature requests if you have any.

 Here is a list of features of this auto splitter:

 - **Zero Configuration**: all splitting defaults should be sane for the customs that SM64 community uses.
 Shouldn't need to configure anything.
 - **Automatic ROM Version Detection**: the script detects which version is loaded in PJ64 memory automatically.
    - Supports both US and JP game versions.
+   - Game ROM version can be switched at any time.
+No LiveSplit restart required.
    - Setting version in configuration is not required (and even discouraged).
 - **Automatic Split Configuration**: the script uses the name of the splits for automatic detection.
 See Split Name Format, it follows the community convention for splitting the game.